Reddy · AI Implementation

 As part-time Director of Learning at Reddy, I helped build the systems that turn business logic into realistic practice environments — giving call center agents the experience of fifty AI conversations in dozens of scenarios before their first real call.

 Experiential learning used to be expensive.
-Now it's possible at scale.
+AI made it possible at scale.

 Five years ago, building a custom training simulation for one call scenario at one company was practically impossible.
-Now, with intelligent systems that leverage AI and human insights into what makes great customer service, you can build dozens of simulations with only 20 hours a week.
+With intelligent systems that combine AI and human insights into what makes great customer service, you can now build dozens of simulations with only 20 hours a week.

-Reddy builds AI coaching for call centers.
-My role bridged two worlds: at the strategic level, I worked with the founders on learning theory, LMS architecture, and making sure simulations drove real behavioral change.
-At the tactical level, I was writing code, building data pipelines, and deploying simulations directly to enterprise clients.
+My role bridged two worlds.
+At the strategic level, I worked with the founders on learning theory, LMS architecture, and making sure simulations drove real behavioral change.
+At the tactical level, I was writing code, building data pipelines, and deploying simulations directly to enterprise clients — embedded with client teams as a forward-deployed engineer who understood both the platform's capabilities and the pedagogical goals.

-The pipeline: from raw business logic to working simulation
+Six steps from raw business logic to working simulation.

 01